Woven Bag & BOPP Film Washing Line for Raffia and Oriented PP Packaging Recycling

 The entire plastic film washing line is intelligently controlled via a central electric control panel and cabinet, ensuring synchronised operation.
 Each piece of equipment is seamlessly connected using conveyors for smooth material flow.

-- 1. Plastic Shredder: The initial crucial step is to cut the film into smaller, manageable pieces (1–5 inches) to prevent tangling and blockages.
+- 1. Plastic Shredder: The initial crucial step is to cut film, PP woven bags (raffia), and BOPP/CPP/IPP packaging into smaller, manageable pieces (1–5 inches) to prevent tangling and blockages.
+For raffia streams, consider a purpose-built single-shaft shredder.

 - 2. Plastic Granulator (Wet): Further reduces film size to 10–20 mm.
 Constant water injection serves as a pre‑treatment, partially cleaning the material.